 Preserving your family history is very important.
-Not only are your tracing your family history but there are family heirlooms around the home that equally need your attention.
+Not only are you tracing your family history but there are family heirlooms around the home that equally need your attention.

 I have got something that I can pass down to my children, and they can pass my research and these family photographs down to their children.

 Thank You and Please Leave A Comment

+I hope you enjoyed this post explaining how you can store old photos.
 If you have any questions or comments then please leave a comment below.
-I would love to hear from you.

 Please share with family and friends if you think this post will help others by using the social media buttons below.